3d-pli/sphere-histo/README.md

 `$ git clone https://jugit.fz-juelich.de/a.roethenbacher/sphere-histo.git`

 2. Change into the project's source directory
+`$ cd sphere-histo/sphere-histo`

+3. Create a build directory and change into it
+`$ mkdir build`

+4. Change into build directory
-`$ cd sphere-histo/cpp-sphere-histo`
+`$ cd build`

-3. Use qmake to generate Makefile
+5. Use CMake to generate Makefile
-`$ qmake .`
+`$ cmake ..`

-4. Use make to install
+6. Use make to install
 `$ make`

-5. Start application from the same directory
+7. Start application from the same directory
-`$ ./sphere-histo`
+`$ ./sphere-histo [optional: filepath of .npy file]`

 ## How to use